-Step 6: Now a menu will appear displaying the various blur effects that you can choose to apply to the image.
+Step 6: Now, a menu will display the various blur effects you can choose to apply to the image.
 You will find blur options like Gaussian blur, Radial blur, Smart blur and so on.

 Step 7: First, I will select the Gaussian blur.
 Now, a small dialog box will pop up.
 You can click on the box and drag it to a suitable place in the document.

-Step 8: You can set blur between the radius range of 0.1 – 250.
-For that, you can either move the slider to the left or right or you can type in a manual number.
+Step 8: You can set a blur between the radius range of 0.1 – 250.
+For that, you can either move the slider to the left or right, or you can type in a manual number.
 Thus the intensity of the blur can be changed.